 Deciding to become a Paralegal is a great way to start a career in the field of legal studies.
 Paralegals work alongside lawyers or attorneys conducting research pertaining to laws, regulations, and policies.
 They also assist inside the courtroom, making sure the lawyer has everything needed for each case.
 In some cases, a legal assistant is just a stepping stone position for the graduate who plans to continue their education in law school.
 In addition, many paralegals will find employment in a number of areas where legal assistants are much needed.
-Below is a list of some tips helpful to start on the path towards a rewarding paralegal career.
+Below is a list of some tips helpful to start on the path toward a rewarding paralegal career.

 Educational Requirements for Paralegals

 In most cases, paralegals will have at least an associate degree or certificate in paralegal studies when they first start looking for work.
 However, a bachelor’s degree in paralegal studies could be more helpful or accepted, yet not required by every employer.
 Although earning a bachelor’s in paralegal studies may provide graduates with career advancement opportunities.
-For paralegals who plan to move on to law school, then the BS in Paralegal studies is a great prerequisite.
+For paralegals who plan to move on to law school, then a BS in Paralegal studies is a great prerequisite.

 Enrolling in a paralegal program